GotT3/autowriter-code/README.md

 ### Usage

-> Une fois la commande lancée tu as 3 secondes pour te rendre là ou le code doit être écrit
+> Once the command is launched, you have 3 seconds to get to where the code should be written.

 Using defaults :